bharathi-2002/FrontEnd-Mentor/README.md

 <a href="https://fmsolved.netlify.app/social-proof-section-master/">social-proof-section-master</a> <br>
 <a href="https://fmsolved.netlify.app/stats-preview-card-component-main/">stats-preview-card-component-main</a> <br>

-# Some Disclaimer About this Repositoy... :)
+# Some Disclaimer About this Repository... :)

 Download -> Frontend Mentor Webiste -> Open VsCode -> Creating a CSS File -> Finish -> Upload!